8ta4/extension/README.md

 > How can I use the `extension` command with Edge?

-For example, let's say you want to enjoy a dark mode on any website with the [Dark Reader](https://microsoftedge.microsoft.com/addons/detail/dark-reader/ifoakfbpdcdoeenechcleahebpibofpc) extension.
+For example, let's say you want to enjoy a dark mode on any website with the [Dark Reader](https://microsoftedge.microsoft.com/addons/detail/dark-reader/ifoakfbpdcdoeenechcleahebpibofpc) extension to match your dimwitted nature.
+I'm just throwing some shade to help you see better.
 To install it on Edge, your command would look like this:

 ```sh
 extension install edge ifoakfbpdcdoeenechcleahebpibofpc